Sight Words Teaching Strategy

 Q: Progress is slow.
 We have been on the same five words for a week!

-A: Particularly in the first days of learning sight words, it is not unusual to have to repeat the same set of words several times.
-At this early stage, the child is learning how to learn the words and is developing pattern recognition approaches that will accelerate his progress.
-It is important to give him time to become confident with his current set of words, and avoid overwhelming the child with new words when he hasn’t yet become familiar with the old words.
+A: It is not unusual to have to repeat the same set of words several times, especially in the first weeks of sight words instruction.
+The child is learning how to learn the words and is developing pattern recognition approaches that will speed his progress.
+Give him time to grow confident with his current set of words, and avoid overwhelming the child with new words when he hasn’t yet become familiar with the old words.

-Q: Do I need to do all five techniques for every word?
+Q: Do I really need to do all five techniques for every word?

 Q: How long will it take to get through a whole word list?
 I want my child to learn ALL the words!!!